 - soil preparation for concord grapes

-- soil preperation for vineyard planting
+- soil mixture for grapes

 - Zinfandel Wine Grape vines soil PH